kaliop-uk/ezworkflowenginebundle/README.md

 By default, editing actions carried out in the Legacy Administration Interface do not trigger execution of the workflows defined in your yml files.
 It is however possible to do so, with just a little bit of configuration work:
-- enable the extension `zworkflowenginebridge` in settings.ini.override.php
+- enable the extension `ezworkflowenginebridge` in settings.ini.override.php
 - clear caches
 - in the Administration Interface, create custom Legacy Workflows and hook them up to Triggers as per the documentation that you will find in the [readme](ezpublish_legacy/ezworkflowenginebridge/README.md)